How to Say Excuse Me in Different Ways in Spanish (Perdón, Disculpe, Permiso)

 You need to interrupt: "Perdone la interrupción, pero tengo una pregunta urgente" (Pardon the interruption, but I have an urgent question).
 The formal perdone shows respect for the setting.

-Learning these phrases effectively
+Learning these phrases in the Spanish language effectively

-Honestly, the best way to lock these in is through exposure and practice.
-Watching Spanish shows or movies, you'll hear these phrases constantly.
+- Watching Spanish shows or movies, you'll hear these phrases constantly.
 Pay attention to the context when characters say perdón versus con permiso.
 Your brain will start associating each phrase with its situation automatically.

-Try using them in real conversations, even if you're just practicing with a language partner or tutor.
+- Try using them in real conversations, even if you're just practicing with a language partner or tutor.
 The muscle memory of actually saying "con permiso" while standing up from a table or "disculpe" before asking a question makes it stick way better than just reading about it.

-If you're using apps or textbooks, make sure they're showing you these phrases in actual dialogue, not just isolated vocabulary lists.
+- If you're using apps or textbooks, make sure they're showing you these phrases in actual dialogue, not just isolated vocabulary lists.
 Context is everything with these expressions.
 Seeing "perdón" in a list doesn't teach you nearly as much as hearing someone say it after bumping into a friend.

-One trick: next time you're about to say "excuse me" in English, pause and think which Spanish version fits.
+💡One trick: next time you're about to say "excuse me" in English, pause and think which Spanish version fits.
 Are you apologizing (perdón), getting attention (disculpe), or moving through a space (con permiso)?
 This mental check helps you internalize the distinctions.